Providenciales - “Provo” Turks and Caicos Islands

 SCUBA divers discovered the TCI back in the early 70s.
 They are still coming, in droves, to enjoy the gin clear water and vibrant reefs.
 Almost every other conceivable watersport is offered, by experienced operators.
 Sailing and power yacht charters, SNUBA, parasailing, kite boarding, kayaking, SUP, personal watercraft tours are all at your service.

-Flying high over Grace Bay with Captain Marvin Parasail you will see the entire island
+Flying high over Grace Bay by parasail you will see the entire island

 Or you could just take a dip in the warm ocean and then flake out on the beach.
 This is a place where ‘Doing Nothing, Perfectly’ is an approved sport.

-Relaxing on Grace Bay Beach at The Sands Resort
+Relaxing on Grace Bay Beach at The Sands at Grace Bay

 On land there are tours by scooter, or taxi or air conditioned busses, hitting restaurants, the cultural center, and some of the exceptionably beautiful photo-op spots.
 Golfers love the championship 18 hole course at the Provo Golf Club.
 You may wish to prove them right.
 Or go horseback riding on the beach and in the sea.
 Our horses are well cared for, well trained and they seem to take pride in looking after their riders.